Cohoba: History

 The blending step of the plant mixture determines the potency of cohoba, based on the quality of the ingredients and its preparation.
 Cohoba seeds are harvested once they mature, from October to February, such that cohoba can be prepared fresh by shamans throughout the year, when necessary.
 The bark of the cohoba tree is then collected, with its quality judged by the fineness and whiteness of the powdered ash after burning the bark.
 Meanwhile, the seeds of the cohoba plant are pulverized and skillfully blended with the powdered bark ash to create a dough resembling butter.
+A coral grinding artifact found in Puerto Rico indicates that cohoba seeds were ground using milling tools prior to being mixed with ash for ritual preparation.
 Once the desired texture is achieved, the dough is flattened into a cookie and cooked over a fire.
 Traditionally, yopo is taken by deep inhalation through bifurcated tubes from a special apparatus resembling a slightly deep, concave wooden plate.

 Symptoms

 Though there are myriad somatic symptoms, ranging from violent sneezing to increased mucus production and bloodshot eyes, cohoba is appreciated for the altered, other-worldly state of consciousness it lends to the user.
 Even though cohoba is often snuffed with tobacco, it has pharmacologically intriguing properties distinct from tobacco.
 The active components in cohoba responsible for the hallucinogenic effects are DMT (N,N-dimethyltryptamine) and bufotenine (N,N-dimethyl-5-hydroxytryptamine).
 The effects of DMT include kaleidoscopic visions similar to LSD that may lead to scenery hallucinations, accompanied by auditory hallucinations.
 The psychotic effects derived from bufotenine have been suggested to have resulted from central nervous system activity.
 Though cohoba usage is not as widespread as before, it is still taken up today by various localities of South America for the aforementioned rich, hallucinogenic properties.